Lawyer: Panel says Baltimore detective likely took own life

-BALTIMORE (AP) — An attorney says an independent panel examining the mysterious death of a Baltimore detective has concluded that he most likely died by his own hand.
+BALTIMORE (AP) — An attorney representing the widow of a Baltimore detective who died the day before he was to testify in a police corruption trial said Monday that a panel reviewing the case has concluded that he most likely killed himself.

-Paul Siegrist is a lawyer for Nicole Suiter, the widow of Detective Sean Suiter.
-He said Monday that she’s been notified of the board’s findings and is “shocked by their determination and very upset.”
+Paul Siegrist, a Pennsylvania-based lawyer for the widow of Detective Sean Suiter, said Monday that Nicole Suiter was notified recently that an investigative review board believes her late husband’s death was probably not a homicide as police authorities and the medical examiner’s office initially determined.

-Suiter was shot in the head with his own gun the day before he was to testify before a grand jury investigating police corruption.
-Police said Suiter was killed by a “suspicious” man.
-The medical examiner’s office ruled the death a homicide.
+Siegrist said she is “shocked by their determination and very upset.”

-But Siegrist says an independent board has recently wrapped up its review and they don’t believe it was a homicide.
-The report has not been released publicly.
+The independent board impaneled earlier this year recently wrapped up its monthslong review, but its final report has not been released publicly.
+WBAL-TV was the first to report that the panel concluded Suiter probably took his own life.

 Most Read Nation & World Stories